MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Qualitative Analysis: Why does audio help?

 What can \modelname learn from both text \emph{and} audio?
 Three validation set examples are shown in Figure~\ref{fig:qualfig}.
 The model is given the displayed text and video frames, and must match the \masktoken~to the correct missing text and audio span (out of 48k total in the batch).
 The plots show \basemodel's probability of correctly identifying the correct audio or text span, as it progresses through 10 epochs of pretraining.

-\mparagraph{Audio's supervisory signal.} In the first two rows of Figure~\ref{fig:qualfig}, audio provides orthogonal supervision to text:

-\begin{enumerate}[rowan, label=\textbf{\arabic*.}] \item The first row is from the recurring `popcorn' example, and the \masktoken ed audio contains the distinctive sound of popcorn pops slowing, as most kernels have already finished.
-By the final epoch, \basemodel~selects this specific auditory cue with 60\% probability, over others (including from adjacent frames, with different distinct stages of popping).
-Here, sound provides signal for learning joint vision-text understanding of the situation.
-This cannot be captured by predicting the \masktoken ed text `and forth every now and then,' as evidenced by the lower match-probability. \item The second row contains only the text `why,' with the audio providing greatly more information --- a female-presenting speaker (shown in the next frame) laughs, astonished that the child (in the frame afterwards) might want a better relationship with their parents. \item In the third row, matching performance is similar between modalities, possibly as the yogi is narrating over a (muted) video recording, and not adding much information.
+\mparagraph{Audio's supervisory signal.} In the first two rows of Figure~\ref{fig:qualfig}, audio provides orthogonal supervision to text: \begin{enumerate}[rowan, label=\textbf{\arabic*.}] \item In the first row, the \masktoken ed audio contains the sound of popcorn pops slowing.
+By the final epoch, \basemodel~selects this specific auditory cue with 60\% probability, over others (including from adjacent segments, at different stages of popping).
+Here, sound provides signal for joint vision-text understanding of the situation, as evidenced by its greater match probability. \item The second row contains only the text `why,' with the audio providing greatly more information --- a female-presenting speaker (shown in the next frame) laughs, astonished that the child (in the frame afterwards) might want a better relationship with their parents. \item In the third row, matching performance is similar between modalities, possibly as the yogi is narrating over a (muted) video recording, and not adding much information. \end{enumerate}